Sai-Arvind/Rental_Analytics_Operations_SQL_Insights_-_Reporting/README.md

 ## 🧭 Entity Relationship Diagram (ERD)

-The diagram below represents the structure of the **Sakila Movie Rental Database**, showing how various entities such as films, customers, stores, staff, and payments are interconnected.
+The diagram below represents the structure of the **Movies Rental Database**, showing how various entities such as films, customers, stores, staff, and payments are interconnected.

 It provides a clear view of **primary–foreign key relationships**, helping understand